Sai-Lalith-Sistla/Sai-Lalith-Sistla/README.md

 - 👋 Hi, I’m @Sai-Lalith-Sistla

--  As of Jan 2022, I'm a  Professional NodeJs & Python Backend Developer with more than 2 years of experience in developing application backend from scratch to deployment.
+-  As of May 2022, I'm a  Professional NodeJs & Python Backend Developer with more than 2 years 10 months of experience in developing application backend from scratch to deployment.

 - 👀 I’m interested in Machine Learning for Data science
 - 🌱 I’m currently pursuing EPGDS from IIIT Bangalore,